 The amount charged varies depending on the mutual fund’s nature and your desired investment amount, among others.
 However, the charges can be as much as 5% less the costs of a load fund.
 Additionally, these fees are deducted from profits gained on the mutual fund, which means that you will not be paying out of your pocket or tap into your initial investment fund.

-Make an Informed & Profitable Investment Decision
+Make an Informed & Profitable Investment Decision When It Comes to Mutual Funds

-Understanding the difference between load funds and no-load mutual funds is a major first step towards making an informed decision.
+Understanding the difference between load funds and no load mutual funds is a major first step towards making an informed decision.
 For example, you know that investing in a load fund will cost you extra fees and charges, but you will also benefit from professional investment recommendations.

 However, there is still more you need to know to make expert decisions.
 That is what we are here for!
 Bogart Wealth is an expert in mutual fund investments, and we have a lot of expert insights to share.
 Get in touch today to learn more about how we can help you pick the ideal mutual fund investment.